foxwallet/hc.foxwallet.com/docs/approval.md

 Once an approval is granted, some smart contracts may be able to execute transactions without further approval or action from the wallet owner.

-With FoxWallet's Token Approvals feature, you have a clear view of all the smart contracts and corresponding tokens you have allowed to spend on your behalf.
-You can easily revoke their approval or decrease the approved amounts.
+**With FoxWallet's Token Approvals feature, you have a clear view of all the smart contracts and corresponding tokens you have allowed to spend on your behalf.
+Easily revoke your approval or decrease the approved amounts.**

 * Open FoxWallet, click the "More" button
   ![](./img/tools-more.webp)